-- 3.2.8 Outside of deployment quotas.
+- 5.2.8 Outside of deployment quotas.
 The 13 pioneering posts will be outside any deployment quotas; they are in addition to ordained ministry being exercised by the vast majority of ministers in local pastorates.
 They represent an attempt by the church to recognise its missionary task to create new Christian communities on the 'frontiers'.
 They are set aside only for the purposes of deployment.
-It is important that this post is seen as part of the Synod's mission strategy, and the application should indicate how this is so. - 3.2.9 Length of post.
+It is important that this post is seen as part of the Synod's mission strategy, and the application should indicate how this is so. - 5.2.9 Length of post.
 The post is for a seven-year term in the first instance.
-This may be extended for a second five-year term only.
+This may be extended for a second five-year term only, by which time it is hoped that a new community will have emerged which can continue the ministry.

-4. Marks of Ministry for Pioneering
+6. Marks of Ministry for Pioneering

-A Pioneer post-holder will need to be:
+A Pioneer will need to be:

-- a faithful disciple of Jesus Christ: caught up in the joy and wonder of God's will and work; seeking always to live a holy life in public and in private; sustained by their own rhythm of prayer, Bible reading and worship; open to journeying as a disciple with others. - a person of accountability: committed to serving as a pioneer within the conciliar oversight of the church; willing to engage in systems of support and mentoring for Special Category Pioneers; willing to engage in mandatory training including safeguarding; ready to collaborate with others for the mission of God. - a pioneer: understand and be involved in the praxis of planting fresh expressions of church, unafraid to take risks in developing enterprising forms of mission; capable of learning from success and failure; able to disciple and nurture the faith of others in fresh expressions/pioneering contexts. - a communicator: passionate and effective in breaking open God's Word in preaching; to be relevant in the world whilst retaining their prophetic edge to equip God's people in their mission and discipleship to share the Gospel and to live God's Kingdom of justice and peace to the full. - a lifelong learner: self-aware and committed to lifelong learning reflecting and re-examining the message they communicate; aware of their own strengths, gifts and limitations and thus willing to seek support when and where necessary; making use of the URC provision for on-going training for lay pioneers. - a contextual theologian: delighting in Scripture rooted in the Reformed tradition; able to communicate their own faith and its implications; able to encourage others to discover how these rich resources inspire and sustain faithfulness.
+- A faithful disciple of Jesus Christ: caught up in the joy and wonder of God's will and work; seeking always to live a holy life in public and in private; sustained by their own rhythm of prayer, Bible reading and worship; open to journeying as a disciple with others. - A person of accountability: committed to serving as a pioneer within the conciliar oversight of the church; willing to engage in systems of support and mentoring for Special Category Pioneers; willing to engage in mandatory training including safeguarding; ready to collaborate with others for the mission of God. - A pioneer: understand and be involved in the praxis of planting fresh expressions of church, unafraid to take risks in developing enterprising forms of mission; capable of learning from success and failure; able to disciple and nurture the faith of others in fresh expressions/pioneering contexts. - A communicator: passionate and effective in breaking open God's Word in preaching; to be relevant in the world whilst retaining their prophetic edge to equip God's people in their mission and discipleship to share the Gospel and to live God's Kingdom of justice and peace to the full. - A lifelong learner: self-aware and committed to lifelong learning reflecting and re-examining the message they communicate; aware of their own strengths, gifts and limitations and thus willing to seek support when and where necessary; making use of the URC provision for on-going training for lay pioneers.

-- a public figure: reliable and effective in representing the Church in preaching and/or service leading. - a reformer: able to help congregations to discern and respond to the leading of the Holy Spirit as new chapters open in the life of the Church and others close.
+- A contextual theologian: delighting in Scripture rooted in the Reformed tradition; able to communicate their own faith and its implications; able to encourage others to discover how these rich resources inspire and sustain faithfulness. - A public figure: reliable and effective in representing the Church in preaching and/or service leading. - A reformer: able to help congregations to discern and respond to the leading of the Holy Spirit as new chapters open in the life of the Church and others close.

-5. Discerning whether a minister is a pioneer
+7. Discerning whether a person is a pioneer

-The Pioneer Criteria are to be used for the discernment of whether a minister has the capacity for pioneer ministry in the United Reformed Church.
-Some of the criteria are about assessing a minister's potential and recognise that that potential may only be fully realised after training and during the ministry.
-The recognition of that potential is sufficient to allow a minister to be recommended as a pioneer.
+The Pioneer Criteria are to be used for the discernment of whether a person has the capacity for pioneer ministry in the United Reformed Church.
+Some of the criteria are about assessing a person's potential and recognise that that potential may only be fully realised after training and during the ministry.
+The recognition of that potential is sufficient to allow a person to be recommended as a pioneer.